BlueBrain/atlas-building-tools/README.rst

 * compute cell densities for several cell types including neurons and glia cells in the whole mouse brain
 * flatten a laminar brain region by collapsing the streamlines of its fiber tracts direction field, i.e., create a flat map to be used by `white-matter-projections`_

+Tools can be used through a command line interface.

 Installation
 ============